Asrar-7/My_Mini_Projects/Master Slaves/README.txt

-The project is based on client and server communication, and its still under development.
+This Project is based on tracking of Mobile